smknstd/modern-php-cheatsheet/README.md

 #### Associative array

-Considering an associative array like :
+Considering an associative array (string-keyed) like :

 ```php
 $array = [